vfarcic/cncf-demo/manuscript/policies/README.md

 * [Open Policy Agent (OPA) with Gatekeeper](gatekeeper.md)
 * [Cloud Custodian](cloud-custodian.md)
 * [Kubewarden](kubewarden.md)
-* **Validating Admission Policy** is still (June 2023) an alpha feature and, hence, not available in all Kubernetes distributions.
+* **Validating Admission Policy** is a beta feature as of January 2024.
 Implementation will be added once it goes GA.